warnerbros/warnerbros.github.io/CPEManifestLibrary.md

 # Overview
-NextGen EST is a whole new way to watch media.
+NextGen Extras is a whole new way to watch media.
 Users can experience synced features, get exclusive content,  discover scene locations, share clips with friends, and more.
-This library facilitates the deployment of the NextGen EST in an implementor's iOS & Android app.
+This library facilitates the deployment of the NextGen Extras in an implementor's iOS & Android app.

 ## Cross Platform Extras
 http://movielabs.com/cpe/index.html